autogluon/autogluon/examples/pytorch_squeezenet.md

-# DeepInsight SqueezeNet Tutorial
+# DeepInsight SqueezeNet Example

-This tutorial contains an example of how to use the output of pyDeepInsight.ImageTransformer to train and test a PyTorch SqueezeNet.
+This example shows a case of using the output of pyDeepInsight.ImageTransformer to train a SqueezeNet model using PyTorch.

 ## DeepInsight